-On 4 September 2009, the Company undertook a bonus issue of subscription shares on the basis of one subscription share for every five ordinary shares held at that date.
-The subscription shares have quarterly subscription dates and so far a total of 1,019,447 new shares have been issued, raising £6.3m of additional funds for the Company, as a result of holders of subscription shares exercising their subscriptions rights.
+The next exercise date for the Company's subscription shares is 1 August 2011 and the exercise price is 638p.
+During the year a total of 801,195 new shares were issued, raising £4.9m of additional funds for the Company, as a result of holders of subscription shares exercising their subscription rights.

-REVENUE AND DIVIDENDS
+REVENUE AND DIVIDEND

-The revenue return for the year was £4.2 million (2009: £2.4 million) and the Board, in order to maintain investment trust status, has declared an interim dividend of 8.5p per share, compared to last year's interim dividend of 5.0p per share, an increase of 70%.
-Based on the current share price of 657.25p that represents a yield of 1.3%.

-The interim dividend will be payable on 26 July 2010 to ordinary shareholders on the register of members on 25 June 2010.
-The associated ex-dividend date will be 23 June 2010.
+During the year, the Company benefitted from a higher yield from a number of stocks within the portfolio and the net revenue return for the year was £7.2 million (2010: £4.2 million).
+In order to maintain investment trust status the Board has declared an interim dividend of 15.0p per share, compared to last year's interim dividend of 8.5p per share, an increase of 76.5%.
+Based on the current share price of 752.50p the interim dividend represents a yield of 2.0%.
+The interim dividend will be payable on 30 June 2011 to ordinary shareholders on the register of members on 10 June 2011.
+The associated ex-dividend date will be 8 June 2011.